Trump attacks former FBI director as 'slime ball' over deeply critical book

 Comey told lawmakers he had given copies of his memo memorializing his talks with Trump to people outside the Justice Department and asked a friend to share its contents with a journalist.

-The former FBI director is doing a series of media interviews before the release of his book, “A Higher Loyalty: Truth, Lies and Leadership,” which news organizations have said paints a deeply unflattering picture of the president.
+The former FBI director is doing a series of media interviews before the release next Tuesday of his book, “A Higher Loyalty: Truth, Lies and Leadership,” which paints a deeply unflattering picture of the Republican president, likening him to a mob boss who stresses personal loyalty over the law.

+Copies of the book were first obtained by news outlets on Thursday.
+Reuters has obtained a copy.

 The interviews are Comey’s first public comments since he testified before the Senate Intelligence Committee last June, when he accused Trump of firing him to undermine the FBI’s Russia investigation.